mattiaslundback/bolt-extension-autolink/README.md

 For how to create the Custom Search Engine look at this page: https://developers.google.com/custom-search/docs/overview.
 You need a Google account.

+5. Look in the autolink.twig folder for an example how to create a loop to publish ten links with thumnails.

 Customization
 =======================